Spider19996/ha-tally-list-lovelace/README.md

 # ha-drink-counter-lovelace

-A simple Lovelace card for showing drink counts per user.
+A simple Lovelace card for showing and updating drink counts per user.
 Select a name and the card displays how many drinks of each type that user has consumed and the amount owed.
+Each drink row provides an **Add** button on the left to increment the counter.
 The card can automatically read all users and drink prices from the **Drink Counter** integration.

 ## Installation